 - For the path switching from the PC5 path to Uu path, optionally the IP addresses used for Uu path can be shared between the UEs as assist them to establish communication directly with each other via the Uu path.

 - Optionally, in Keep Alive procedure, each UE may inform the peer UE whether it can initiate PDU session establishment corresponding to the ProSe service in use for path switch.

-Editor's note: Whether or not to include the optional behaviour for the UEs to inform each other of their potential to establish a Uu link in the conclusion will be determined during SA2#153E.